 Just south of Krug on St. Helena Highway is Beringer Vineyards, one of the largest wine producers in the U.S. Its historic Rhine House is the centerpiece of the estate, and looks transported from Bordeaux or Rhineland.
 It’s also a hub of ghostly activity – the staff maintains a large log of paranormal activity.
 Most frequent are reports from Frederick Beringer’s bedroom, where objects have mysteriously been catapulted.
 A male figure has also been seen walking the upstairs halls.

 In Napa, just north of town, lies Trefethen Family Vineyards.
 Built in 1886 by Scottish sea captain Hamden McIntyre and run as Eschol (which means “valley of the grape” in Hebrew), it became a bootlegging operation during Prohibition from 1920 to 1933.
-Legend has it that a young man broke into the winery to steal some wine and was caught by bootleggers, who lynched him from a ceiling beam at the top of the winery.
+Legend has it that a young man broke into the winery to steal some wine and was caught by bootleggers, who killed him at the winery.
 Modern visitors have often claimed to sense a dark presence in that area, or even see the shadow of a human form swinging from the ceiling.

 In Napa Valley, "ghost wineries" were those built between 1860 and 1900, when the first wine boom occurred.
 During Prohibition, nearly all of these wineries were lost or destroyed.
 The AXR Winery property in St. Helena has continued throughout all of this, although it has changed ownership and names.
 Their history is rooted in historic tales of fierce Native American hunting grounds, wild west pioneers and the first woman vintner of California in 1886.
 Over the course of 130+ years it has been an inn, a restaurant, a saloon, a speakeasy, a brothel, and a winery.